hyperledger/besu/docs/Reference/JSON-RPC-API-Methods.md

 !!!note
      `eth_getFilterLogs` is only used for filters created with `eth_newFilter`.

-      You can use `eth_getLogs` to specify a filter object and get logs without without creating a filter.
+      You can use `eth_getLogs` to specify a filter object and get logs without creating a filter.

 **Parameters**